 Hey Violet’s ‘Guys My Age‘ video was filmed at the 1950s-style Madonna Inn and Pink Motel in California, which gives the song a fabulous atmosphere.
 The song itself is one that will still be playing in your head hours after you heard it last.
 Plus, lead singer Rena Lovelis is so damned hot.

-You can pick up ‘Guys My Age‘ on Amazon.
+You can pick up ‘Guys My Age‘ on most major sites.

 ‘You’re Not There‘ by Lukas Graham

 I loved Danish band Lukas Graham‘s ‘You’re Not There‘ the first time I heard it, especially when I learnt it was written by Graham as a tribute to his late manager father, Eugene Graham, who died right before the band hit it big.

 What makes this track even more poignant, though, is the lyrics video that was released for the song last year.
 Because in it, we get to see a slideshow of old family photos in which Eugene Graham is photographed alongside his son Lukas, and then slowly fades away.

 Lukas Graham’s ‘You’re Not There‘ is currently at number 26 on the Billboard chart, and has been on the chart for nine weeks.
 It’s from the band’s self-titled 2015 debut album.
 Watch the lyrics video below but, be warned, it will make you cry.

 ‘Million Reasons‘ from Lady Gaga

 Gaga’s latest studio album, Joanne, was released in November last year.
 Her single ‘Million Reasons‘ was the second one from the album and, the minute I heard it, I was downloading it to my phone so I could listen to it during my early morning exercise.
 Several hundred plays later, and ‘Million Reasons‘ has yet to lose its appeal.